--Failing to classify, represent, or treat an individual as an employee in accordance with the requirements of any applicable local, state, or federal law.

--Failing to report or disclose to any person or to any local, state, or federal government agency an employee when required to do so under any applicable local, state or federal law; and

--Requiring or requesting an employee to enter into any agreement or complete any document that misclassifies, mispresents, or treats the employee as an independent contractor.
+- -Failing to classify, represent, or treat an individual as an employee in accordance with the requirements of any applicable local, state, or federal law; - -Failing to report or disclose to any person or to any local, state, or federal government agency an employee when required to do so under any applicable local, state or federal law; and - -Requiring or requesting an employee to enter into any agreement or complete any document that misclassifies, mispresents, or treats the employee as an independent contractor.

-Section 7 also adds additional damages and penalties for violations including compensatory damages, a \$5,000 to \$10,000 penalty for each misclassified individual, up to a \$10,000 penalty for each prohibited activity, and a penalty of \$1,000 per day per person for obstruction of an investigation.
+Section 7 also adds additional damages and penalties for violations including compensatory damages, up to a \$10,000 penalty for each misclassified individual, up to a \$10,000 penalty for each prohibited activity, and a penalty of \$1,000 per day per person for obstruction of an investigation.

-Section 8 Addresses misclassification of construction employees by modifying the independent contractor test for individuals providing or performing building construction or improvement services and clarifying who is the employer of a misclassified worker when multiple contractors are involved in performing related services.
+Section 8 Addresses misclassification of construction employees by modifying the independent contractor test for individuals providing or performing building construction or improvement services and clarifying who is the employer of a misclassified worker when multiple contractors are involved in performing related services; this part of section 8 is effective for contracts entered into on or after August 1, 2024 and for all building construction and improvement services provided or performed on or after January 1, 2025.
 Section 8 also aligns prohibited activities with those in the prior section and adds the following prohibitions:

--Requiring employees to register; and

--Conditioning payment on an employee registering as a contractor, agreeing to being classified as an independent contractor, or forming a business.
+- -Requiring employees to register; and - -Conditioning payment on an employee registering as a contractor, agreeing to being classified as an independent contractor, or forming a business.

-It adds individual liability for individuals with management responsibilities when responsible for violations and adds successor liability with a test for determining successor status.
+It adds individual liability for certain individuals who engage in any of the prohibited activities and adds successor liability with a test for determining successor status.
 It also sets damages and penalties as in the prior section.

 Sections 9-10 Establish the "Intergovernmental Misclassification Enforcement and Education Partnership."
 The Partnership includes the commissioners of labor and industry, revenue, employment and economic development, commerce, and the attorney general with a duty to communicate among parties to detect and investigate employee misclassification.
-The sections set forth nine goals for the Partnership to accomplish related to employee misclassification.
-The sections provide that the Partnership shall present annually to the legislature on its efforts at the request of the chairs of the labor committees.
-The sections also require the commissioner of labor and industry to maintain website information about the Partnership, including complaint filing, and require the other entities to maintain general information on their websites related to misclassification laws.
+The sections set forth nine duties for the Partnership to accomplish related to employee misclassification.
+The sections provide that the Partnership shall meet quarterly through July 31, 2025, present annually to the legislature on its efforts beginning with its first presentation by March 1, 2025, and thereafter at the request of the chairs of the labor committees through July 31, 2025.
+The sections also require the commissioner of labor and industry to maintain website information about the Partnership, including complaint filling, and require the other entities to maintain general information on their websites related to misclassification laws.